icerpc/icerpc-csharp/docfx/namespaces/ZeroC.Slice.md

 summary: *content
 ---

-Supports encoding/decoding structured data to/from the Slice format.
+Supports encoding/decoding structured data to/from bytes in the Slice format.
+The Slice compiler for C# generates code that relies on these APIs.